20goto10/govee-lan-server/README.md

 4. Once the app is set up, you can trigger the HTTP requests however you like (e.g. from curl, or a browser).
 Supposing it's running at 192.168.1.230, on the default port of 3666, and your device nickname in the device_map is "lightstrip".

-5. (optional) A systemd service script is included in the systemd directory here.
+5. (optional) A systemd service daemon script is included in the `service` directory.
 It must be updated and copied to the correct location.
 See README in that directory.

 Turn it on: